 - 1.1 The Waste & Street Cleansing Contract has an annual spend of £5.6m, which makes it the council's leading contract in terms of cost.
-The service also generates income, notably from recycling material sales and the garden waste subscriptions. - 1.2 As part of the budget preparation for 24/25, the service was asked to consider options to deliver savings on the contract as well as potential income.
-Several options were presented for consideration at the Star Chamber exercise in October.
-Saving proposals that were not progressed included ending the deployment of seasonal bulk bins, re-introducing charging for residual waste bin replacements, and exploring options to move to a three-weekly bin collection. - 1.3 The proposals recommended to progress are: - - Negotiate Contract Savings £200K - Reduce Street Litter Bins £30K - Increase Bulky Waste Collection Fee £5K - Increase Garden Waste Fee £90K - Waste Team Restructure (Budget Growth) £43k - 1.4 The report gives a summary of each proposal, how they would be progressed, the risks and other implications.
-The purpose of this report is to gain approval for these proposals to be included in the budget and where necessary to give delegated authority to enter formal negotiation with the contractor Veolia.
+The service also generates income, notably from recycling material sales and the garden waste subscriptions. - 1.2 As part of the budget preparation for 24/25, the service was asked to consider options to deliver savings on the contract as well as potential to increase income. - 1.3 The proposals recommended to progress are: - - Negotiate Contract Savings £200K - Reduce Street Litter Bins £30K - Increase Bulky Waste Collection Fee £5K - Increase Garden Waste Fee £90K - 1.4 The report gives a summary of each proposal, how they would be progressed, the risks and other implications.
+The report also outlines proposed recommendations which will be considered by Cabinet at the meeting of 13 December 2023.